4.3. Visualization Views Overview

 • Link Cameras :

-This feature allows you to link the cameras from two different Render Windows so that any changes to the camera made in one will also happen to the camera in the other.
+This feature allows you to link the cameras from two specific Render Windows so that any changes to the camera made in one will also happen to the camera in the other.
 To activate this feature, select the Link Cameras option from the Context Menu in one of the Render Windows you wish to link.
 Then left-click in the other Render Window you wish to link.
 The cameras in these two Render Windows should now be in sync.
 To unlink the cameras, right-click again in either of the two linked Render Windows and click the Unlink Cameras option.

-• Capture Screenshot :
+• Save Screenshot … :

 Screenshot Options

-Figure 4.11 Screenshot Options
+Figure 4.12 Screenshot Options dialog.

 • Copy Screenshot :